Welcome to our gallery featuring the incredible La Punta house, designed by Grupo Arquitectura.

 This secondary family room area features a more cozy look, courtesy of a standard height ceiling and large sectional.
 The intricate wood wall paneling encompasses built-in shelving and obscures the door locations.

-The master bathroom is awash in rich marble and glass, with a lengthy vanity facing a row of walk-in showers and bath areas.
+The primary bathroom is awash in rich marble and glass, with a lengthy vanity facing a row of walk-in showers and bath areas.
 The hardwood flooring gives way to white marble as it approaches the pedestal tub.

-Moving further backward, we see the vast walk-in closet that leads to the master bath, arranged in the same narrow layout.
+Moving further backward, we see the vast walk-in closet that leads to the primary bath, arranged in the same narrow layout.
 White shelving and rich hardwood flooring are punctuated by a pair of bright orange ottomans.

 Now we see the walk-in closet from the bathroom itself, overlooking the unique floor material transition into the rest of the home.
 Above, we see rows of skylights, providing more natural lighting and passive warmth in the home.